Animal Lovers Volunteer Ass'n, Inc. v. Cheney

 I. BACKGROUND

 This law suit was instituted in July of 1986 by plaintiffs Animal Lovers Volunteer Association (“ALVA”).
 Defendants United States Fish and Wildlife Service (the “Service”), United States Navy and United States Department of Defense had recently begun trapping red fox at the Seal Beach National Wildlife Refuge in order to protect two endangered bird species on the Refuge, the California least tern and the light-footed clapper rail.
-The actions of the federal agencies at the Refuge are subject to both the National Environmental Policy Act (NEPA), 42 U.S.C. § 4321 et seq. and the National Wildlife Refuge Administration Act (NWRAA).
+The actions of the federal agencies at the Refuge are subject to the National Environmental Policy Act (NEPA), 42 U.S.C. § 4321 et seq., the National Wildlife Refuge System Administration Act (NWRSAA),' 16 U.S.C. § 668dd, and the Administrative Procedures Act (APA), 5 U.S.C. § 701 et seq.

-Initially ALVA sought to compel defendants to prepare an Environmental Impact Statement (“EIS”) regarding their fox control plan.
-ALVA was eventually successful and this Court ordered defendants to prepare an EIS.
+Initially ALVA sought to compel defendants to prepare, and file with the Environmental Protection Agency, an Environmental Impact Statement (“EIS”) regarding their fox control plan.
+ALVA was eventually successful and pursuant to an order of this Court, defendants prepared and filed an EIS.

 II.
 LEGAL STANDARDS